igordejanovic/rustemo/README.md

 - **Inference of AST node types from the grammar**

-  For default built-in builder, AST node types and semantics actions should be inferred from the grammar and auto-generated, but the user can introduce manual changes.
+  For the default built-in builder, AST node types and semantics actions should be inferred from the grammar and auto-generated, but the user can introduce manual changes.

-- **Multiple builders can be called by providing a macro builder**
+- **Zero-copy by default**

-  E.g. you can construct an AST and a full/concrete syntax tree (for example, if you are implementing refactoring engine) where AST nodes keep relations to CST.
+  Built-in builders should by default produce outputs by borrowing from the input.

 - **High test coverage**